cardanoz/constitution/constitution-23.md

 1. To ensure transparency in on-chain governance, proposed governance actions shall follow a standardized and legible format before being recorded or enacted on-chain.
-This format shall include a URL, hosting a document that outlines additional context for the proposed governance action, and the hash of this document.
+This format shall include a URL hosting a document that outlines additional context for the proposed governance action, and the hash of this document.
 The document hosted by such a URL shall be immutable and incapable of being altered after submission, and the content of every on-chain